williamDunn/Notes/Languages/Java/Java Classes/String/README.md

 -  toUpperCase()
 -  toLowerCase()
 -  indexOf():  returns the index (the position) of the first occurrence of a specified text in a string (including whitespace)
->  Java counts positions from zero.
->
->  0 is the first position in a string, 1 is the second, 2 is the third ...
+>  Java counts positions from zero:  0 is the first position in a string, 1 is the second, 2 is the third ...
 ```
 String txt = "Please locate where 'locate' occurs!";
 System.out.println(txt.indexOf("locate")); // Outputs 7